 “ITUC-Africa and its affiliates (must) go back and review the declaration that we made in Tunis.
 That declaration actually speaks to issues that address the Decent Work Agenda, Labour Inspectorate, communication, and capacity building so that women (can) understand and know their rights.”

-~ Gladys Branche, Chair of the Sierra Leone Labour Congress Women’s Committee
+~ Gladys Blanche, Chair of the Sierra Leone Labour Congress Women’s Committee

 A holistic approach and real commitment are needed to address these issues.
 This would encourage the much-needed social dialogue.
 Blanche also stressed the importance of effective monitoring of implementation to ensure women’s rights are protected in the AfCFTA.